stbnvll/simonstubenvoll/posts/knauf-infothek.md

 ---
+date: 2018-12
 title: Knauf Infothek
-lead: Technical documentation in a native app for Android and iOS.
+teaser: Technical documentation in a native app for Android and iOS.
-tag: Design, Code
-date: 2018-12
 layout: layouts/post.njk
 ---